Why choose this course

 Academic year structure

-Students will take two compulsory modules and two options in each semester for a total of 60 credits in each semester.
-The compulsory modules Semester 1 are Ethics and Regulation of AI plus Python Programming (Analytics).
+You’ll take two compulsory and two optional modules each semester, for a total of 60 credits in each semester.
+The compulsory modules in Semester 1 are Ethics and Regulation of AI plus Python Programming (Analytics).
 The compulsory modules for Semester 2 are FinTech Overview and Financial Regulation.

-During the Summer, students will take 60 credits consisting of two compulsory modules: a 30-credit case study module and a 30-credit project module to work on projects in collaboration with industry partners.
+During the summer, you’ll take 60 credits consisting of two compulsory modules: a 30-credit case study module and a 30-credit project module to work on projects in collaboration with industry partners.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.